 - 3½ tbsp olive oil

-- In a large skillet or wok, fry olive oil, onions, carrots, and garlic until they soften a little.
+- In a large skillet or wok, heat olive oil, add onion, carrot, and garlic, and Sauté just until they sweat.

 - Add canned tomatoes and tomato paste.